See also descriptions of polls for other years

 essentially unusable.
 This is a pity because there are few polls that have been

-conducted since SSM was made available in mid-2005.
+conducted since 2005 when SSM was made available across the country.

 "Canadians for Equal Marriage June 2006," Press Release, Environics Research Group, at: